ShubhadeepSadhukhan1993/fastSF/paper.md

 $$ \zeta_q = \frac{q}{9} + 2 \left ( 1 - \left ( \frac{2}{3} \right )^{q/3} \right ).$$

 We compute the longitudinal velocity structure functions of $q=3,5,7$ using the simulation data of three-dimensional homogeneous isotropic turbulence with Reynolds number (Re) of 5700.
 The simulation was performed using TARANG [@Verma:Pramana2013tarang; @Chatterjee:JPDC2018] on a $512^3$ grid with the domain size of ($2\pi \times 2\pi \times 2\pi$).
 For more details on the simulation, refer to @Sadhukhan:PRF2019.
-We run ``fastSF`` on a Cray XC40 system (Shaheen II of KAUST) to compute the structure functions, employing 4096 MPI processes.
+We run ``fastSF`` on Shaheen II to compute the structure functions, employing 4096 MPI processes.

 ![For 3D homogeneous isotropic turbulence (Problem 2): plots of the negative of normalized third, fifth and seventh-order structure functions vs. $l$.
 The negative of the normalized third-order structure function is close to $4/5$ (dashed line) in the inertial range. \label{Hydro}](SF_hydro.png)